Chaganti-Reddy/Monkey-Detection/README.md

 Download the YOLOV7 model from [here](https://github.com/WongKinYiu/yolov7) and place it in the root directory of the project.
 Then copy the dataset you downloaded from Roboflow to the YOLOV7-MAIN Folder and add the data.yaml file in main directory of the project.
 The **data.yaml** file should contain the following information: (The dataset folder name is monkey_data)

+**Note:** Clone the YOLOV7 repository and do not download as a zip since .git folder is required for training.

 ```bash
 git clone https://github.com/WongKinYiu/yolov7.git
 ```